S1mplector/S1mplector/README.md

 ## About Me

-I'm a psychologically minded developer with a passion for UX and Usability Testing.
-I specialize in crafting **optimized, lightweight applications** that deliver exceptional user experiences with minimal resource use.
+I'm a psychologically minded developer with a passion for QA and Test Automation.
+I specialize in crafting **optimized, lightweight applications** that deliver great user experiences with minimal resource use.

 My work emphasizes **clean architecture** and **test-driven development** to build reliable, maintainable software.
-I'm dedicated to creating intuitive tools that make technology more accessible and enjoyable for everyone.
+I'm dedicated to creating tools that make technology more accessible and enjoyable for everyone.

 ## Technologies & Skills